meaj/PyBoids/README.md

 ### Contents
 * **PyBoids.py**: The driver for this project
 * **Entities.py**: This is the class that entities are instantiated from.
 Entities include boid objects and the goal tokens they search for.
+* **DisplayManager.py**: This controls the display of all components of the simulation.
 * **FlockManager.py**: This class controls the collections of boids that are able to interact with each other.
-* **SimulationManager.py**: This controls the display of all the boids as well as the other managers and simulation objects.
+* **SimulationManager.py**: This controls the other managers and simulation objects and serves to connect them.
 * **Vector2D.py**: This is the class that 2D vectors are instantiated from
 * **ReynoldsControl.py**: This contains methods to control boid movement based on those used in Craig Reynold's original simulation
 * **LICENSE**: This is the license for the project